Chandrahasan: Early life

-Born to advocate Srinivasan and Rajalakshmi, Chandrahasan was the second of four children.
-His elder brother Charuhasan and younger brother Kamal Haasan worked predominantly as actors in the film industry, while his younger sister, Nalini Raghuram, is a classical dancer.
-As a youngster, Charuhasan practised as a singer, before being readied for a career as a lawyer.
-In contrast to Charuhasan, Chandrahasan maintained a very close relationship with his younger brother Kamal Haasan throughout his successful career as an actor.
+He was born as the second of four children of advocate Srinivasan and Rajalakshmi on 6 March 1936 in Paramakudi, a town in present-day Ramanathapuram district, Tamil Nadu.
+His elder brother Charuhasan and younger brother Kamal Haasan later worked predominantly as actors in the film industry, while his younger sister, Nalini Raghuram, became a classical dancer.

+In contrast to Charuhasan (who practised as a singer, before being readied for a career as a lawyer), Chandrahasan maintained a very close relationship with his younger brother Kamal Haasan throughout his successful career as an actor.

 Career

 In 1995, he appeared as an actor in his niece Suhasini Maniratnam's directorial debut Indira.
 The film featured his own daughter Anu Hasan in the title role alongside Arvind Swamy and Nassar.
 During the 2000s, Chandrahasan took a more active role in the management of Raaj Kamal Films International.
 During the problems faced during the release of Vishwaroopam (2013), Charuhasan had taken a pivotal role in mediating with the opposition.

 Prior to his death, Chandrahasan completed acting in the lead role of a film titled Appathava Aattaya Pottutanga by debutant director Stephen Rangaraj.
 A tale of romance between two older individuals, Stephen cast Chandrahasan as he wanted someone who was known as a "respectable person" and because the romance should not be conveyed in the wrong light.
 The film, which featured him alongside Sheela, the mother of actor Vikranth, was completed in 2017 but had a direct release in OTT platform Sony Liv in 2021.